inveniosoftware/training/13-securing-your-instance/README.md

 "csrftoken=secretJWTtoken; fldt=hide"
 ```

-**Client-side/REST applications**
+### Client-side/REST applications

-The behaviour when building a single app application should be the same as the one currently used in Invenio.
+The behavior when building a single app application should be the same as the one currently used in Invenio.
 The _Secure_ and _HttpOnly_ session cookie plus a JWT as CSRF.

 This JWT token is compatible with REST applications since it holds all necessary data to identify the user allowing a stateful communication between frontend and backend.